Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 Other solutions for sustainable transport can be combined solutions, where individuals are encouraged to use sustainable transport for shorter trips/trips to the train station and train services for longer trips.
 Car transport must also be rethought so that we focus more on electric and hydrogen cars.
 There are also good solutions for bus and bicycle transport.
 Climate-friendly transport requires solutions at many levels, but there is no doubt that trains play a central role, as it is mainly trains that can replace much air transportation.

 Train services can only live up to users’ expectations for service by facilitating intermodality and interconnectivity thus linking up with other modes of transport, which are also supposed to be climate-friendly: electric bikes, publicly available electric cars and buses.
-Electrification of the commuter network with ample capacity I think comes first.
+I think that electrification of the commuter network with ample capacity comes first.
 That is why we must work on the difficult cross-border solutions.

-It is quite essential that rail traffic will play a greater role in passenger transportation in Europe in the future.
+It is quite essential to prepare for rail traffic playing a greater role in passenger transportation in Europe in the future.
 There is a huge potential in new electric trains that run on wind and sun.

 Attention should also be focused on the possibility of allocating funds for research into other forms of sustainable transport.